OnstakInc/cisco-tetration-hol/labguide/module05/README.md

 <div class="step" id="step-009"><a href="#step-009" style="font-weight:bold">Step 009</a></div>

+Here we can query for workloads using the annotations that we created.
+Click on the question mark next to Filters to display the annotation columns.
+Tetration contains a number of default fields that can be filtered on,  however user annotations as well as annotations from external orchestrators are prepended with a * to differentiate from the system defaults.

+> Note: It may take a few minutes for the newly uploaded annotations to show up in the Filters help screen.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module05/images/module05_009.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module05/images/module05_009.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-010"><a href="#step-010" style="font-weight:bold">Step 010</a></div>

+Enter the query: ```* AppName contains OpenCart``` and click Search.
+The Linux machine in your lab environment should be shown.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module05/images/module05_010.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module05/images/module05_010.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-011"><a href="#step-011" style="font-weight:bold">Step 011</a></div>

+Click on the IP address of the Linux machine to go to the Workload Profile screen.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module05/images/module05_011.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module05/images/module05_011.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-012"><a href="#step-012" style="font-weight:bold">Step 012</a></div>

+Click on the link under User Annotations to display the list of annotations.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module05/images/module05_012.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module05/images/module05_012.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-013"><a href="#step-013" style="font-weight:bold">Step 013</a></div>

+Here you should see the annotations and their values that were entered into the .csv file for this workload.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module05/images/module05_013.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module05/images/module05_013.png" style="width:100%;height:100%;"></a>

 | [Return to Table of Contents](https://onstakinc.github.io/cisco-tetration-hol/labguide/) | [Go to Top of the Page](https://onstakinc.github.io/cisco-tetration-hol/labguide/module05/) | [Continue to the Next Module](https://onstakinc.github.io/cisco-tetration-hol/labguide/module06/) |